Introduction to Refinishing & FAQs

 How long will refinishing last?

-We have customers whose finishes are still serving them after 19 years, and some who had damaged theirs the day it was applied.
+We have customers whose finishes are still looking great after 19 years, and some who had damaged theirs the day it was applied.
 Ultimately, your care and the environment you manage will be instrumental to a long-lasting finish.

 Durable refinishing starts with a good job.
 Secondly, a tub that’s dry between uses goes a long way.
 Thirdly, you must also care for the finish.
 These three factors are critical to a long-lasting finish.
 We provide complete care instructions to help keep you a step ahead of your finish and to help you achieve the greatest durability from our product.
 See "TUB FINISH CARE".